 What is life in Canada like for teachers?

-If you are a teacher in your home country and you interested in coming to Canada, you may be wondering whether you’ll be taking a step back in your career or whether you’ll have to pursue a different line of work entirely.
+If you are a teacher in your home country and you are interested in moving to Canada, you may be wondering whether you’ll be taking a step back in your career or whether you’ll have to pursue a different line of work entirely.

-There are multiple NOC codes for teaching, depending on type and specialty.
+There are multiple NOC codes for teaching, depending on type and speciality.

 On average a teacher can make anywhere between $46,825 to $74,510, annually.